 One of the Niños Trabajadores’ constant challenges is keeping the participating children accountable and ensure that they are attending the activities, given the fact that they are working.
 This is especially difficult in the months of May, June, and July, when the city holds popular celebrations, during which children sale goods on the streets alongside their parents.
 The month of July is even more complicated, because of the school holidays, which often deter the children from attending.

-IV.
+III.
 Goals & Projections

 Niños Trabajadores would benefit from additional financial resources, in order to expand the number of children/teenagers supported to over 100 as well as of recreational outlets that could capture the children’s interest and encourage them to attend the Project’s numerous activities.